NullOsama/SIC-Assembler/README.md

 # SIC-Assembler

 SIC-Assembler Project that assembles a SIC architechure scripts and generates the requared files and records.
-Currently pass1 is implemented and working on pass two till april 15th.

 ## Usage

 ```bash